MonashDataFluency/Power_BI/docs/03-plotting.md

 ## Edit interactions

 You may have noticed that clicking on a data point in a visualization will affect other visualizations in the same way as a slicer.
 Click on a segement in your bar chart to see the effect on other visuals.

-While this interaction is useful in exploring the connections between the relationships shown in one visual to another, there will be cases where you do not want a visualization to change depending on the slicer or what data you have selected on the visual.
+While this interaction is useful in exploring the connections between the relationships shown in one visual to another, there will be cases where you do not want a visualization to change depending on the slicer or what you have selected on a visual.
 You can edit how these interactions affect your visualisations through **Edit interactions** on the **Format** tab.

 Select the **Avg GDP per capita vs Year by Income** line chart.
 Select **Asia** on the chart legend.
 Select the **Format** tab and select **Edit interactions**.
 Several icons will pop up near the other visualizations.
 These control how the visual will look depending on your interaction with the selected visual.